w3f/polkadot-wiki/docs/general/faq.md

 Bridge efforts are being worked on in concert with other projects in the ecosystem.
 Eventually, there will be bridges between Polkadot and most of the other major chains.

+### What is Polkadot's Transactions Per Second (TPS)?

+It is important to realize that TPS is inherently a very subjective measurement that has numerous factors that can contribute to.
+It's hard to gauge the usefulness of the metric in isolation, as it's highly dependent on what a transaction does for a particular network.

+Furthermore, there is no industry standard for measuring TPS in a non-biased way.

+In the case of Polkadot, the TPS can be very high due to the parallelization of its network.
+Because it is effectively finalizing the state of many parachains at once.

 ## DOT

 ### What is the difference between DOT (old) and new DOT?